luiszf/NuVida/README.md

 ## Objective

-To sell pizzas in an easy way.
+To sell pizzas in an easy way with the App.
 Easy for the customer to order, easy for the company to sell.

 ## Host